janardhan9747/janardhan9747/README.md

-# Resume

-Hi, I'm Janardhan 👋
+# Hi, I'm Janardhan 👋

 I'm currently a sophomore at Amity University Noida, Uttar Pradesh where I am currently studying BBA in Business Intelligence and Data Analytics.
 I am passionate about technology, robotics, drones, artificial intelligence, and many more things.